s212781/MLOps-Project-Group13/reports/README.md

 --- question 6 fill here ---

 We have used flake8 to adjust our code and check that our code is pep8 compliant.
-We also used docstrings for documentation.
-We learned and discussed in the course that, a piece of code is written once, but read many times.
 It is important that our code is understandable for human readers.
 We have grouped a well organized code in two subtitles: documentation and styling.
 Documentation is important for code maintanence and further development.
 It saves us a lot of time, especially when re-visiting an old project, or a code written by someone else.
-Styling is also important for everyone to understand and contribute easily, when working in a group project.
+Styling is also important for everyone to understand and contribute easily.

 ## Version control